 The aroma from essential oils has been known to help relax muscles and induce feelings of calmness by reducing stress hormones such as cortisol in the body.

-It works by stimulating the olfactory nerve inside the nose; this nerve sends signals directly to the brain’s limbic system, which controls emotions such as fear and pleasure.
+These dog anxiety solutions work by stimulating the olfactory nerve inside the nose; this nerve sends signals directly to the brain’s limbic system, which controls emotions such as fear and pleasure.

 Additionally, essential oils may reduce inflammation caused by stress-related conditions such as arthritis or skin allergies.